-- Tilt the screen up and back to access the connection ports. - Connect the 15-pin video cable (the ferrite bead end) to the video port on your PC. - Connect the other end of the video cable to the video connector on your touchmonitor by routing the cable through the hole in the stand. - Secure the cable to your touchmonitor and PC by turning the screws on the connector clockwise. - Place the cable in the cable management clip.
+- Tilt the screen up and out (away from the stand) to access the connection ports. - Connect the 15-pin video cable (the ferrite bead end) or the 24-pin DVI-D cable to the video port on your PC. - Connect the other end of the video cable to the video connector on your touchmonitor by routing the cable through the hole in the stand. - Secure the cable to your touchmonitor and PC by turning the screws on the connector clockwise. - Place the cable in the cable management clip.